Countryside Tour

 Optional Afternoon Tour

-We’ve included an optional, afternoon segment to the tour.
-This segment will feature well-shaded, but gloriously twisting, plunging, Pennsylvania back roads.
-We may also include stops at some local points of interest, both historical and recreational, before winding our way back to our “headquarters”, the Ramada Inn of Ligonier, for poolside cocktails & refreshments, before heading out for dinner.
-Again, due to the distance from Pittsburgh, plus the special events planned for the night before the tour, it is HIGHLY RECOMMENDED that you book a room at the inn for Wednesday night
+We’ve included an optional afternoon segment for the tour.
+This segment will feature well-shaded but gloriously twisting, plunging Pennsylvania back roads.
+We may also include stops at some local points of interest, both historical and recreational, before winding our way back to our “headquarters”, the Ramada Inn of Ligonier, for poolside cocktails and refreshments before heading out for dinner.
+Again, due to the distance from Pittsburgh, plus the special events planned for the night before the tour, it is HIGHLY RECOMMENDED that you book a room at the inn for Wednesday night.

-Registration is $85.00 and includes both morning & afternoon tour segments, as well as lunch and refreshments for two people at Jamison Farm.
+Registration is $85.00 and includes both morning and afternoon tour segments, as well as lunch and refreshments for two people at Jamison Farm.
 Extra lunches are $35 each.
-Room reservations are up to the individual participants and you MUST CALL the Ramada Inn of Ligonier (724-238-9545) and mention PVGP Countryside Tour to reserve your room.
+Room reservations are up to the individual participants, and you MUST CALL the Ramada Inn of Ligonier (724-238-9545) and mention PVGP Countryside Tour to reserve your room.

 If you have any questions, please contact